undramatized/zenikadetest/README.md

 ## Overview
 This script processes sales data from an Excel file and stores it in a MySQL database.
-It handles data transformations and loads data into various database tables, ensuring that all errors are being handled and
+It handles data transformations, loads data into various database tables, and ensures robust error management throughout the process to maintain data integrity.

 ## Setup and Execution